bagisto/bagisto-docs/src/docs/theme-development/understanding-layouts.md

 ::: info What You'll Learn
 - How Bagisto's layout components work
 - Using admin layouts for backend interfaces
-- Working with shop layouts for store**📚 [Back to Getting Started →](./getting-started.md)**
+- Working with shop layouts for storefront themes
-Review the complete theme development journey and explore other paths.ont themes
 - Layout customization and best practices
 - Connecting layouts with your custom theme package
 :::